4 Sample Reading Comprehension Passages for Middle School

 The Value of Outlines

-Enforcing rules and standards is actually extremely helpful for unmotivated writers struggling to complete open-ended assignments.
+Enforcing rules and standards is extremely helpful for unmotivated writers struggling to complete open-ended assignments.
 Providing examples and requiring outlines for every written project focuses efforts and clarifies expectations.
 It also streamlines the process of writing and breaks it down into manageable sections.
 Once kids realize that writing is as much about organization as it is inspiration, they swiftly begin honing their technique.